RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-grid.md

   ![](./images/define-primary-key.png " ")

 6. You want to ensure that end users can save Public interactive grids.
 You want to exclude HTML from the download formats available to end users.
-In the Developer Toolbar, click **Edit Page < n >**.

   a) Under Rendering, select the **Project Tasks** Interactive Grid region.

   ![](./images/select-project-tasks11.png " ")